 SI no. Query Reply (1) (2) (3) 100 During listing stage, an enterprise is reported as OAME, as it operated without any hired labour during major part of its operation during the last 365 days.
-But in the reference month it has operated with a hired worker with In block 1 of sch.
+But in the reference month it has operated with a hired worker with total number of workers being 5, how it will be reported in Block 6?
+In block 1 of sch.
 2.2 enterprise type will be same as given in listing schedule.
 In block 6, actual no. of workers will be given including hired one.
 Changing of code in listing schedule or block 1 of detailed enquiry schedule is not required even if it is subsequently found that it operated with hired labour throughout the reference year.
-101 - No. The owner will be shown against item 601 or 611 of block 6 depending upon whether she/he is female/male 'working owner'.
+101 • No. The owner will be shown against item 601 or 611 of block 6 depending upon whether she/he is female/male 'working owner'.
 102 How child labours will be treated in block 6?
 Child labour will be reported according to their gender since no specific information regarding adult workers and child workers is required in the schedule.
 103 people are working to get hands-on- experience by paying some lump-sum They will be hired workers.
 Block 7 entry for them will be '0' with remark.
 The amount paid by them to the enterprise will come under other receipts (item 446).
-104 Since 4 hours is the normal working hours for this enterprise, the workers will be treated as full-time.
-105 a unit employing 10 workers in first shift and 15 workers in second shift & out of the workers working in second shift, 10 workers are included in first shift also?
+104 C S Since 4 hours is the normal working hours for this enterprise, the workers will be treated as full-time.
+105 What will be the number of workers in a unit employing 10 workers in first shift and 15 workers in second shift & out of the workers working in second shift, 10 workers are included in first shift also? irrespective of the fact that the workers are same or different.
 Block 7: compensation to workers 106 insurance will be reported against item 701/702 or 703/704 of block 7?
 107 One enterprise is closed.
 Suppose it is giving salary to the employees.
 Whether entry will be made in block 6?